-Growing any mint in a container is a good way to enjoy the plant without worrying about it becoming invasive.
-You will need a pot that is at least 12 inches deep.
+Growing mint in a container is a good way to enjoy the plant without this prolific grower from overtaking your garden.
+You will need at least a 12-inch deep pot with drainage holes.
 If you use something like a strawberry pot, you can grow multiple types of mint in the same container.
 With its dark green leaves and stems, chocolate mint is also nice in a hanging basket.
-Growing it in containers means you can keep it near the kitchen for convenient harvesting.

 If you live in hardiness zones 3 to 5, potted chocolate mint can overwinter outdoors with some protection.
 Cover the mint bed with a layer of coarse mulch, straw, or shredded wood or bark will allow it to be insulated.
 To overwinter potted chocolate mint, move it into a basement or unheated garage for the winter.
 Give it a little water when the soil is dry a few inches below the surface, and move it back outdoors when the weather warms in the spring.

 Common Pests & Plant Diseases

 Mint is usually problem-free; however, it can sometimes be affected by rust, a fungal disease that manifests as small orange spots on the undersides of leaves.
-Use an organic fungicide and try to allow the leaves to dry out between waterings.
-Make sure the plants are not crowded and are getting plenty of air circulation.
+Use an organic fungicide and allow the leaves to dry out between waterings.
+Make sure the plants are not crowded and get plenty of air circulation.
 Chocolate mint is also deer resistant.

 If your chocolate mint plants should become stressed, they may become susceptible to pests such as whitefly, spider mites, aphids, and mealybugs.
 Citrus oil is a good remedy for these insects.

 Mint plants usually flower in late spring or early summer when the heat gets intense with pink to lavender-colored panicles of blooms.
 The little flowers look like tiny knots.
 Bees and pollinators are attracted to its blooms.
 The flowers are not known for their scent; the leaves are the sweet-smelling star of this plant.